Ready to enhance your tax career? Learn how to become an Enrolled Agent (EA) to expand your job opportunities and help clients resolve tax issues.

 3. Apply for enrollment

-Once you’ve passed all three SEE sections, your path of how to become an Enrolled Agent is close to completion!
+Once you’ve passed all three EA Exam sections, your path to becoming an Enrolled Agent is close to completion!

-Your last step is applying for enrollment, during which the IRS will conduct a “suitability check” that includes a criminal background check and tax compliance investigation to ensure that you have no outstanding tax liabilities.
+You must finally apply for enrollment.
+The IRS will conduct a “suitability check” that includes a criminal background check and tax compliance investigation to ensure that you have no outstanding tax liabilities.

 To apply, fill out Form 23 found on the IRS.gov website and pay the $140 application fee.
 Processing is normally completed within 60 days of your application.5